linker3000/IDE-DOM/README.md

 ![Image](DOM1.jpg)

 Pin 20 on each connector is circled.
-This pin on the IDE side might need to be removed because this is a keying position and the pin 20 female aocket on some IDE cables is blocked off.
+This pin on the IDE side might need to be removed because this is a keying position and the pin 20 female socket on some IDE cables is blocked off.

 ![Image](DOM2.jpg)